 6. Avoid putting personally identifiable information (PII) on social media platforms.

 Consider setting your profile settings to private and only allow friends access to your feed and content.
-Stay Safe Online offers guides on privacy settings for different social media sites.
+Here are some comprehensive guides on privacy settings for different social media sites.

 7. Make sure you have updated antivirus software installed.